sylhare/sylhare.github.io/_posts/2023/2023-01-03-Graphql-optimization.md

 In the case where we add the `actors` field is federated but within the app, we should also take into account that the `__resolveReference` on the _Actor_ type will be called next, and might trigger another database call.

-The resolver is called with its parent, so if it already contains the fetched entity there should be some logic within the resolve reference, so it does not call the database again.
+The resolver is called with its parent, so if it already contains the fetched entity, there should be some logic within the resolve reference, so it does not call the database again.
 Because it would mean that it has been resolved by its parent resolver.

-In those case, **you will have to make a choice** depending on how the users use your query:
+In those cases, **you will have to make a choice** depending on how the users use your query:
 - which fields should always be returned?
 - which should be fetched on demand?
 So you gain maximum performance on your GraphQL query.